zdravkov/kendo-docs/tutorials/asp.net/saleshub/home-page/kendo-saleshub-customer-treeview.md

             }
         })

-We use the **mapping** object to tell Kendo what property to use on our **SellingCompanyTreeViewItem** when it tries to render the children of that **SellingCompanyTreeViewItem** and we give it a function to call everytime a Kendo TreeViewItem is bound to the TreeView.
+We use the `mapping` object to tell Kendo what property to use on our `SellingCompanyTreeViewItem` when it tries to render the children of that `SellingCompanyTreeViewItem` and we give it a function to call every time a Kendo TreeViewItem is bound to the TreeView.

     .Children(sellingCompanyTreeViewItem => sellingCompanyTreeViewItem.Items)